danielmhair/angular-template/README.md

 You need git to clone the angular-template repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-template.
+We also use a number of node.js tools to initialize angular-template.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone angular-template